dattgoswami/smartoutfit-weather-clothing-recommendation/README.md

 ## License

-This script is provided under the [MIT License](LICENSE).
-Feel free to modify and distribute it as per the terms of the license.
+The News Summary Generator is open-source software licensed under the MIT license.